mikerapa/Browser-Tools/ReadMe.md

 ## Storage
-Data is stored in the browser in several different ways.
+There are several ways in which data is stored in the browser.
 The most effective way to examine the state of that storage is to utilize the browsers dev tools.
+In this section we'll look at a few of the most common types of storage and how to interact with the data in the browser dev tools.
 ### Cookies
 To view the cookies associated with a particular website, navigate to the site, open the dev tools, and select cookies in the Storage panel.
 You'll need to refresh the panel to see changes to the cookies.
 You can see the name, value and expiration date of each cookie.
 You can also manipulate cookies from this panel.